provenance-io/provwasm/docs/tutorial/08-setup.md

 ## Setup

-In this section, we will set up everything required to deploy the tutorial smart contract to a provenance blockchain localnet cluster.
+In this section, we will set up everything required to deploy the tutorial smart contract to a Provenance Blockchain localnet cluster.

 It is assumed that Go 1.15 is installed.
 See [here](https://golang.org/doc/install) for installation instructions.

 ## Blockchain

-If not already available, clone the provenance blockchain project.
+If not already available, clone the Provenance Blockchain project.

 ```bash
 mkdir -p $GOPATH/src/github.com/provenance-io